-Many thanks to Lew Barrett for pointing me to this article
+Many thanks to Lew Barrett for pointing me to this article.

 Lets talk about generic medicines (even though I’m not an expert here).
 My understanding of the commercial aspect of selling generic drugs is basic.
 You work hard to identify the cheapest route to manufacture that you can.
 You set a price to maximize your margin.
 You understand that as more manufacturers enter the field your sales volume will drop.
 So you keep working on that chemical synthesis and on your suppliers and supply chain to maximize efficiency.
 This allows you drop your price while still maintaining enough margin to compensate for your decreased volume of sales.
 Is there a limit to this strategy?
 Apparently.